mrw1986/fftcg_companion/cline_docs/codebaseSummary.md

    - Fixed non-card items sorting to the top when filtering by set
    - Enhanced error recovery for storage operations
    - Fixed search visibility issues
+   - Replaced deprecated withOpacity with withAlpha for better performance
+   - Fixed nested scrollable widgets in collection content to prevent "Vertical viewport was given unbounded height" errors
+   - Fixed "A RenderPadding expected a child of type RenderBox but received a child of type RenderSliverFillRemainingWithScrollable" error by converting sliver widgets to regular widgets

 ## User Feedback Integration